mattias-jonsson/ansible_role_adjoin/README.md

 Ansible Role: ansible_role_adjoin
 =========

-An ansible role that joins supported Linux systems Active Directory.
+Ansible role that joins supported Linux systems to an Active Directory.
 The role will modify krb5.conf, realmd.conf smb.conf, sssd.conf and any file in /etc/sssd/conf.d, /etc/krb5.conf.d.
 Any modifications will result in a backup of original file.
 This role supports the following Linux distributions:

 <ul>